 Position shall mean any office or employment to which a group of duties and responsibilities is assigned or delegated by competent authority, the performance of which requires the full time or part time employment of one person.

 Probationary Employee means a regular or seasonal employee who has not completed the initial probationary period as designated in this Agreement, in a paid status in a position following initial employment.
-Probationary employee also means a regular or seasonal employee who has not completed the required probationary period as designated in this Agreement, in a paid status in a position following initial employment.
 Probationary employee also means a regular or seasonal employee who has not completed the required probationary period as designated in this Agreement, in a paid status in a position to which they have been promoted, transferred or demoted following completion of the initial probationary period.